|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 VHF/UHF vehicle transceiver installations are also extremely common.
 A variety of manufacturers produce vehicle installation kits and vehicle specific radios, which are permanently mounted on, in or under the dash of the vehicles.
 A vehicle installed VHF/UFH radio will not noticeably increase its communications range or functionality, and the same limitations that apply to all VHF/UHF communications apply to mobile vehicle installed VHF/UHF radios.

 The advantage of a vehicle installed radio however is that it draws its power from the car’s battery meaning significantly longer periods of operation as long as the vehicle’s battery is functioning and/or the vehicle is in motion.
-A VHF/UHF vehicle transceiver will be permanently wired to the vehicles electrical system, and requires specialty installations as holes may have to be drilled in the dash and conductive cabling pulled into the engine of the vehicle where it will be connected to the battery.
+A VHF/UHF vehicle transceiver will be permanently wired to the vehicles electrical system, and requires special installations as holes may have to be drilled in the dash and conductive cabling pulled into the engine of the vehicle where it will be connected to the battery.
 Wires will also have to permanently connect to the antenna, and may require special installation as well.
 VHF/UHF vehicle antennas are also less obtrusive than other radio antennas and can be mounted with simple magnets.

 Example Car Mounted UHF Radio